 West Virginia’s online gambling expansion continued in March 2019.
 This is when the West Virginia Lottery Interactive Wagering Act became law.
 This bill legalized online casinos and poker in the state.
 The law’s passage made West Virginia one of five states with legalized online sports betting, casinos, and poker.

-The launch of West Virginia’s online casino and poker sites is pending.
+The first online casino, DraftKings Casino, launched in July 2020.
+The launch of the remaining West Virginia online casinos and poker sites is still pending.
 These products will be owned and operated by the state’s retail casinos and licensed and regulated by the West Virginia Lottery Commission.

 Live Gambling In West Virginia

 West Virginia’s history of legal gambling began with the legalization of pari-mutuel horse race betting in 1933.
 The state’s horse racing roots are apparent in the modern-day live gambling landscape.
 Four of West Virginia’s land-based casinos operate as racinos, with both horse or greyhound racing and casino games on property.